austinv11/Plugin-Documentation/README.md

 ##Formatting documentation
-Each chapter is written in a file with a title in the following format: Chapter[Insert Chapter Number Here].txt When writing a chapter, you can specify a title by adding $$TITLE$$="Insert title in these quotes" You could then write the entire chapter in this text file without any special formatting!
+Each chapter is written in a file with a title in the following format: Chapter[Insert Chapter Number Here].txt When writing a chapter, you can specify a title by adding $$TITLE$$="Insert title in these quotes" at the top of the page.
+You could then write the entire chapter in this text file without any special formatting!
 This plugin supports color codes (seen [here](http://ess.khhq.net/mc/)).

 ##Formatting documentation with sections